Prepare for Your Pet Partners Team Evaluation

 Enter the room with your paperwork, brush and treat in a bag ready to hand to your evaluator.
 Your attention should be on your animal, which should always be within reach.

-Stress Signs: You must be prepared to discuss your animal's stress signs and what you do when you see them, or your evaluator will score you as Not Ready.
+Stress Signs: You must be prepared to discuss your animal's stress signs and what you do when you see them, or your evaluator may score you as Not Ready.

 Before Your Evaluation Begins: Inform your evaluator of anything they should know about you or your animal.
 For example, that you have a physical limitation and are not able to kneel down beside your animal; or that your animal tucks its tail most anytime and it's not a sign of stress.